Megan Thee Stallion Says She’s ‘Traumatized’ Via Twitter After Recent Shooting

 “Black women are so unprotected & we hold so many things in to protect the feelings of others w/o considering our own,” she tweeted.
 “It might be funny to y’all on the internet and just another messy topic for you to talk about but this is my real life and I’m real-life hurt and traumatized.”

-Following her post, many of Megan’s fans showered her with love as she continues to work on her trauma.
-She received over 79,000 retweets and comments from her supporters upon publishing her tweet.
+Following her post, many of Megan’s fans showered her with love as she continued to work on her trauma.
+She received over 79,000 retweets and comments from her supporters.

 “We really do love you, I hope you can feel it,” one fan wrote.

 “People can be so insensitive.
-I’m sorry about what happened to you and I wish you all the best w healing from this,” another Twitter user said, followed by two heart emoji.
+I’m sorry about what happened to you and I wish you all the best w healing from this,” another Twitter user posted, followed by two heart emoji.

-The tweet from Megan comes days after she shared on Instagram how happy she is to currently be alive following the shooting.
+The tweet from Megan comes days after she shared on Instagram how happy she was to be alive following the shooting.
 After several reports said the rapper was arrested on Sunday, she confirmed she was shot and had to have bullets surgically removed from her foot.
 Her friend, singer Tory Lanez, got arrested on the scene for carrying a concealed weapon in a vehicle.
 The act is considered to be a felony.

-As The Inquisitr previously shared, Lanez soon placed bail and will have to appear in court in October.
+As The Inquisitr previously shared, Lanez soon made bail and will have to appear in court in October.
 In addition to carrying the weapon, he has also been accused of being the one who shot Megan.
 The shooting was allegedly the result of an argument that occurred between the two former friends.
-He allegedly shot fire once she was attempting to exit his car.
+He allegedly shot her as she attempted to exit his car.
 Her friend, Kelsey Nicole, was also accused of the crime but cleared her name via social media.

 Since the altercation took place, Megan has unfollowed the “Broke In A Minute” crooner on Instagram.
-Prior to the incident, the two artists were romantically linked due to the fact that they spent so much time together over the past few months, which they’ve never confirmed.
+Prior to the incident, the two artists were romantically linked due to the fact that they spent so much time together over the past few months, although they never confirmed a relationship.